Darkonmaze/SE-Watchdog/README.txt

-Thank you for downloading My script.
+Thank you for downloading SE WatchDog.

 **************************************************************************
 If you are updating WatchDog DO NOT copy over the configs